mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Dominique's divorce became final on November 7, 2023.
 She has sole custody of her two children, who lived with her the entire year.
 The children are both under the age of 18.
 She provided more than half of the cost of keeping up the home.
 What is the best filing status for her for tax year 2023?

-A. **Head of household. correct**
+A. Head of household. correct
 B. Single.
 C. Married filing separately.
 D. Married filing jointly.

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 93% of students.

 Correct Answer Explanation for A: